tsuzzy/CMSC6950_Project/README.md

 If all work fine, the environment is set up!

 ## About the repository
-Folder `examples`: I played around with some instances in the capytaine [documentation](https://ancell.in/capytaine/latest/user_manual/cookbook.html) and backup the code and results here.
+Folder `examples`: I played with some instances in the capytaine [documentation](https://ancell.in/capytaine/latest/user_manual/cookbook.html) and backup the code and results here.